MobileChromeApps/cordova-app-harness/README.md

 A server runs within the app that enables remote control functionality.

-Use [harness-push/harness-push.js](harness-push/README.md) to send commands to the Chrome App Developer Tool for Mobile.
+Use `cca` or `harness-push/harness-push.js` (see [harness-push/README.md]) to send commands to the Chrome App Developer Tool for Mobile.